openforcefield/qca-dataset-submission/submissions/2021-06-22-OpenFF-BCC-Refit-Study-COH-v2.0/README.md

 ### QCSubmit generation pipeline

-- `generate-dataset.py`: A script which shows how the dataset was prepared from the input files.
+- `generate-dataset.ipynb`: A notebook which shows how the dataset was prepared from the input files.
 - `generate-smiles.py`: A python script which combines an aniline scaffold with diverse functional groups.

 ### QCSubmit Manifest

-- `generate-dataset.py`
+- `generate-dataset.ipynb`
 - `generate-smiles.py`
 - `dataset.json.bz2`: The basic dataset ready for submission.
 - `dataset.pdf`: A pdf file containing molecule 2D structures.